Urban Adventures. Quite simply, the Best. Day. Ever.

 Bangkok (like much of Thailand) is a street food paradise.
 Khao San Road is known as a mecca for backpackers making their way through Thailand — but that’s not all.
 One of the most famous things that visitors love to do on this iconic street is eating.
 And we don’t blame them.
 But while the main road is jampacked with options, you can get a much more authentic experience just a few streets away.
 Let our local Bangkok city guides show you the best dishes and street food stalls that you might not stumble upon on your own.
 They know the best spots for everything from pork noodle soup to the best tom yum in Bangkok.

-Explore Yodpiman River Walk
+Spend an evening at Yodpiman River Walk

 Take a scenic stroll by the water with a visit to Yodpiman River Walk, an open-air mall with a wide promenade offering amazing views of the Chao Phraya River.
 Here you’ll find shops, restaurants, and snack stalls, as well as a large beer garden with nightly entertainment.
 The River Walk also puts you in close proximity to some of Bangkok’s most popular historical and cultural attractions like the Grand Palace.

-See Wat Traimit
+See the world’s largest gold Buddha at Wat Traimit

 Wat Traimit (Temple of the Golden Buddha) is home to world’s largest gold seated Buddha, measuring three metres in height and weighing a whopping five and a half tonnes.
 Located at the end of Chinatown’s Yaowarat Road, near Hualampong Railway Station, the Buddah isn’t just gold in colour — it’s the world’s largest solid gold statue.
 This fact came by way of an accident, since prior to being accidentally dropped from a crane, the statue had been covered in plaster.
 On the second floor of the building you’ll find exhibits on how the statue was made and discovered, while the third floor houses Yaowarat Chinatown Heritage Center.